 • Squeeze out as much liquid as possible and crumble it into small pieces.

-• In a separate container mix milk, nutritional yeast, apple cider vinegar, lemon juice, and salt.
+• In a separate container, mix milk, nutritional yeast, apple cider vinegar, lemon juice, and salt.
 Let it sit for about 5 minutes to curdle the milk.

 • Give it another stir and pour over the tofu crumbles.

-• Use as you would cottage cheese.
+• Use as you would traditional cottage cheese.

 Notes